goblint/GobPie/Readme.md

 ## To test the extension

 1. Clone the [demo project](https://github.com/karoliineh/GoblintAnalyzer-DemoProject)
-2. In the repository's folder, activate the right opam switch.
+2. In the repository's folder, set correct Goblint path in `gobpie.json` or activate the right opam switch.
 3. Open the project in VSCode.